systechafrica/NASSIT-Documentation/docs/src/members/members.md

 ### Members Details

-Clicking the **'Show Details'** checkbox, as shown in a previous screenshot, will open a section on the lower side of the members register window, displaying details of a selected member from the register.
+Clicking the **Show Details** checkbox, as shown in a previous screenshot, will open a section on the lower side of the members register window, displaying details of a selected member from the register.
 The section is arranged in tabs, such as the Dependants/Next of kin tab, Contributions tab, Salary History tab etc., as shown below: